 Failure to ensure census data reported to the System was complete and accurate may result in significant misstatements of the Commission's financial statements and reduce the overall accuracy of System-related pension liabilities, deferred inflows and outflows of resources, and expense recorded by the State and its agencies.
-(Finding Code No. 2022-002, 2021-002, 2020-002)
+In addition, failure to reconcile active members' census data reported to and held by the System to the Commission's records in a timely manner could result in each plan's actuary relying on incomplete or inaccurate census data in the calculation of the Commission's pension and OPEB balances, which may result in a misstatement of these amounts.
+(Finding Code No. 2023-002, 2022-002, 2021-002, 2020-002)